 Human population is increasing, but the planet remains the same size.
-While human needs are distributed evenly across the population, the resources supporting wellbeing are not.
+While human needs are distributed evenly across the planet, the resources supporting wellbeing are not.

 Humans are now the stewards of all living things.
 With 7.8 billion humans touching every ecosystem directly or indirectly, we will determine the fate of all plants and animals, including ourselves.

-In the process of powering civilization, we polluted the air, acidified the oceans, tainted freshwater, eroded topsoil, hunted large mammals into marginality, and otherwise diminished biodiversity.
-These actions have resulted in shifting weather patterns, extended hot seasons, more frequent hurricanes and tornadoes, coastal flooding, and increasing intensity of wildfires.
+In the process of powering civilization, we inadvertently polluted the air, acidified the oceans, tainted freshwater, razed forests, eroded topsoil, hunted large mammals into marginality, and otherwise diminished biodiversity.
+These actions have resulted in shifting weather patterns, extended hot seasons, more frequent hurricanes and tornadoes, coastal flooding, and increasing

 All humans also have basic social needs: a desire to flourish, to commune with others, self-expression, and meaningful existence.

 Cities are the best platform for delivering human wellbeing and environmental resiliency at scale.
 Cities efficiently create and deliver housing, jobs, transportation, community, food, electricity, water, and sanitation.
 All other ways of human settlement require more resources and serve fewer people.